rishubil/reactive-qr-code/README.md

 [Open demo](https://rishubil.github.io/responsive-qr-code/?text=https://github.com/rishubil/responsive-qr-code)

+Changing the browser size changes the size of the QR code.

-You can change the data by set `text` query parameter in URL
+You can change the data by setting the `text` query parameter in the URL.